ryujihub/GAD/README.md

 This platform was engineered and designed by the Montalban IT Development Team.

 **Lead Architect & UI/UX Frontend:** Leoncio D. Amadore III
-**Role:** System Architecture, Frontend Development, Aesthetic Design.
+**Backend Specialist:** Adrian Vine A. Cruz

 ---

-## 📄 License & Terms of Use
+## 📄 License & Proprietary Notice

-### **Proprietary Notice**
 **Copyright © 2026 Municipality of Montalban.
 All rights reserved.**

-This software and all associated files (the "Software") are **proprietary**.
-Unauthorized use, copying, modification, merger, publication, distribution, sublicensing, or sale of this Software or any of its parts is **strictly prohibited** without express written permission from the Municipality of Montalban and the lead developer.
+This software and all associated files are **proprietary**.
+Unauthorized use, copying, modification, or distribution of this Software is strictly prohibited without express written permission from the Municipality of Montalban.

-### **Assets & Content**
-All official logos (Municipality of Montalban and GAD Logos), legislative documents, and government-specific content are the exclusive property of the **Municipality of Montalban**.
-These assets may not be reproduced or distributed for any purpose without official consent from the Local Government Unit (LGU).

 ---

 ## 📧 Contact & Support

-For technical inquiries, permission requests, or system-related concerns, please reach out to:
+For technical inquiries or system-related concerns:
 - **Email:** gad@montalban.gov.ph
 - **Location:** GAD Office, 2nd Floor Municipal Hall, Rodriguez, Rizal.